MyersResearchGroup/UCF2SBOL/README.md

 ```

 ## Explanation of the UCF2SBOL commandline:
  /path/to/your/jdk/bin/java: Path to your JDK bin folder.
+ -Dfile.encoding=UTF-8: Sets the default file encoding for the Java application to UTF-8.
+This is important if the application deals with text files, especially when handling non-ASCII characters.
+ -Dsun.stdout.encoding=UTF-8: Ensures that the standard output (stdout) encoding is set to UTF-8.
+This can help avoid issues with character encoding in the console output.
+ -Dsun.stderr.encoding=UTF-8: Ensures that the standard error (stderr) encoding is set to UTF-8.
+Similar to stdout, this makes sure error messages are correctly encoded.
  /path/to/your/classes:  Path to the compiled classes folder.
  /path/to/your/json-simple-1.1.1.jar: Path to the json-simple JAR file.
  /path/to/your/libSBOLj-2.4.0-withDependencies.jar: Path to the libSBOLj JAR file with dependencies.
-  <Add-here-commandline-arguments-from-above-examples> : Commandline arguments listed in the examples above and explained in the overview below.
+ Add commandline arguments listed in the examples above and explained in the overview below.

 ### Commandline Arguments Overview